-A panel of journalists joins Diane for review and analysis of the week’s top national and international news stories.
+A panel of journalists reviews the week’s top national and international news stories.

 - David Corn Washington bureau chief, "Mother Jones" magazine; author of several books, most recently, "Hubris: The Inside Story of Spin, Scandal, and the Selling of the Iraq War."
 He blogs at politicsdaily.com.

 Veteran diplomat Richard Haass turns from foreign affairs to threats from within.
 He argues Americans focus so much on rights we forget our obligations as citizens -- and the country is suffering because of it.

 Behind the lies of Congressman George Santos.
 Diane talks to the owner of the small weekly paper that first broke the story, and a Washington Post journalist who is following the money to see who financed Santos's political rise.